 Cerebral Palsy Negligence Claims

-An estimated 111,000 people live with cerebral palsy (CP) in the UK, 30,000 of whom are children, and around 1,800 more are diagnosed every year.
+It is estimated that of every 400 children born in the UK, one will have cerebral palsy.
+With current birth rates, this figure equates to up to 1,800 new diagnoses every year.
 This debilitating condition affects muscle control to varying degrees, and there is no cure.
 It can be diagnosed at any time, though it usually happens by a child’s second birthday.

 While cerebral palsy is caused due to lack of oxygen reaching a baby’s brain either in utero or during labour, not all cases are caused by medical negligence.
 It is, therefore, important that when you take steps to request compensation for cerebral palsy negligence that you do so with a specialist solicitor who has experience in obtaining the compensation required to help a child reach their full potential.